gentoo-mirror/SarahMiaOverlay/README.md

 After that is done you can just select the budgie-desktop session from your favorite login manager.
 Budgie by itself favors lightdm with slick-greeter or gtk-greeter, but is not limited to any.

+*Budgie-desktop-10.6 notice:* Since these being fresh release along with other associated software they will be unstable for a while.
+To install this version please unmask by adding them to the keywords directory of portage config;

+	echo 'gnome-extra/budgie-desktop' >> /etc/portage/package.accept_keywords/budgie-desktop
+	echo 'gnome-extra/budgie-screensaver' >> /etc/portage/package.accept_keywords/budgie-desktop

-*Unstable notice:* If you run unstable x11-wm/mutter-41.3 or higher and/or dev-util/meson-61.3 or higher, you will need to merge budgie-desktop-10.5.3-r2 which will apply the mutter9 and meson compatabiloity patch till a new release has been made with this included (it is already upstream).
+*Unstable 10.5.3+ notice:* If you run unstable x11-wm/mutter-41.3 or higher and/or dev-util/meson-61.3 or higher, you will need to merge budgie-desktop-10.5.3-r2 which will apply the mutter9 and meson compatabiloity patch till a new release has been made with this included (it is already upstream).
 This version however is likewise also unstable, so make to add budgie-desktop to your package.keywords directory!

 **Budgie extra applets and applications**